Hypooxanthine/Vroom/README.md

 # Vroom

 Vroom is a 2D game engine made with SFML.
 It is a personal project I'm doing for fun a to improve myself as a C++ developer.
+This project has been reset.
+Please check branch V2 (now using CMake and building my own renderer).

 ## Building project